-What do the new prime minister’s first few days look like?
+What do the new Prime Minister’s first few days look like?

 The UK is hosting a gathering of the European Political Community, the body that brings all 27 EU member countries together with 20 others from outside the bloc.

-Sir Keir will welcome around 50 heads of government to Blenheim Palace in Oxfordshire, giving him an opportunity to set the tone for his Government’s approach to the UK’s relationship with the EU.
+Sir Keir will welcome about 50 heads of government to Blenheim Palace in Oxfordshire, giving him an opportunity to set the tone for his Government’s approach to the UK’s relationship with the EU.

 While Labour has ruled out rejoining the single market or customs union, the party is seeking a better trade relationship with the bloc.